 - "Need You Tonight" by INXS has a moment where the song comes to a halt, but not to complete silence: it's when Michael Hutchence sings "I'm lonely!" before the final chorus.
 In the middle of the line, the band stops, and there's a split second of silence before they go on again.

 - "River of Dreams" by Billy Joel does this toward the end.
 Joel would have fun with it during live renditions by seeing how far he could drag out the pause before the audience lost its patience.

 - He did it during a Grammy ceremony as a protest after the network cut short a speech by FRANK SINATRA because it wanted to go to commercial.
 During the pause, he quipped to the audience, "Valuable advertising time is going by."

-- Eels' "Novacaine For The Soul" has a long awkward pause right before the bridge.
+- Eels' "Novocaine For The Soul" from Beautiful Freak has a long awkward pause right before the bridge.
 It's fairly unexpected because it's not remotely a fast song.